randypeck/Arduino/Screamo/Screamo Overview.md

 ## 1. Introduction

-Screamo started out as a 1954 single-player Williams pinball machine.
+Screamo was originally a 1954 single-player Williams pinball machine, and has since been cosmetically and mechanically restored.
+This project modernizes the control system while preserving the original gameplay experience as much as possible, plus adding a new Enhanced game mode with modern features.

 Originally, all rules, scoring, and features were handled by electromechanical (EM) devices:

 - Score Motor: advanced scores in increments of 50,000 or 500,000 points.